quinnwai/deque-impl/deque_assignment/deque_assignment/ReadMe.txt

 dq2 ptr: 0000005BC5AFFD28

 I know that a deep copy means the dequeue is stored in another location in memory.
-Since there are two different addresses for the two pointers, I know that the standard library implements the copy constructor to create a deep copy.
+Since there are two different addresses for the two pointers, I know that the standard library implements the copy constructor to create a deep copy